joepal1976/sjsd/README.md

 SJSD shares much of the syntax with JSDoc (but is not necessarily 100% compatible).

-Note that this project is currently in a beta phase and probably not fit for use in production.
+Note that this project is currently in an alpha stage and probably not fit for use in production.

 ## Documentation

 The documentation for SJSD is (obviously) generated with SJSD.
 It's available here: https://joepal1976.github.io/sjsd/docs/index.html

 At that location you can find instructions and examples.
+(Well, at least when we've gotten as far as writing those)

 ## Q & A